yellows8/3ds_browserhax_common/README.md

 This repo is for intended for any 3DS title which has some form of web browser.
 This repo is for generating ROP-chains for use with the previously mentioned targets: no browser exploit(s) are contained in this repo.
 Browser exploits seperate from this repo can use this for the actual ROP-chain + any required ROP gadgets etc.

 # Supported titles and versions
 The versions below are listed in the following format: browserver titlever sysver.
+Which browserver(target title + version of the title) to use is automatically determined by checking the user-agent.
+Due to this, when accessing hax with this, the New3DS system web-browser must be set to use the normal user-agent, not the mobile user-agent(the mobile user-agent is the same for all versions).

 Old3DS system Internet Browser(spider) (see also http://3dbrew.org/wiki/Internet_Browser#User-Agent_and_Browser_Versions_2):
 * 1.7498 v2050/4.0.0-7